-The comparators have a common open-collector output stage which requires a pull-up resistor to a positive supply voltage for the output to switch properly.
+The comparators have open-collector output stages which require a pull-up resistor from each output pin to a positive supply voltage of the output to switch properly.
 When the internal output transistor is off, the output (HIGH) voltage will be pulled up to this external positive voltage.